Violence prevention

 When addressing the issue of family violence with an employee, ensure that you:

-• Offer to meet in a private and confidential environment
+• Offer to meet in a private and confidential environment.

-• Express empathy that personal issues can interfere with work performance
+• Express empathy that personal issues can interfere with work performance.

-• Refrain from referring to abusers exclusively as “he”; family violence victims and offenders can be of any gender
+• Refrain from referring to abusers exclusively as “he” – family violence victims and offenders can be of any gender.

-• Avoid accusing, diagnosing or drawing conclusions about the situation
+• Avoid accusing, diagnosing or drawing conclusions about the situation.

-• Listen to what the employee has to say and support them to seek help
+• Listen to what the employee has to say and support them to seek help.

-• Develop a plan to help the employee maintain job performance and a strategy to implement it
+• Develop a plan to help the employee maintain job performance and a strategy to implement it.

-• Recommend that the employee speak to a trained counsellor who can help develop a plan to deal with the issues; resources may include an employee assistance plan or crisis line counsellors and other domestic abuse prevention professionals in the community
+• Recommend the employee speak to a trained counsellor who can help develop a plan to deal with the issues.
+Resources may include:

-• Help the employee determine if the abuser's behaviour may put others in the workplace at risk
+• Help the employee determine if the abuser’s behaviour may put others in the workplace at risk.

-• Work with the employee to keep other staff safe without breaching confidentiality if it appears that they might be in danger.
+• Work with the employee to keep other staff safe without breaching confidentiality if it appears they might be in danger.

 Adapted from: Safe@Work coalition (https://safeatworkcoalition.org/familyviolence)